Polynomial-delay Enumeration Algorithms in Set Systems: Enumeration Algorithms

-When no child is found to a given solution $T\in \MS_k$, we may need to go up to an ancestor by traversing recursive calls $O(n)$ times before we generate the next solution.
-This would result in time delay of $O(n\alpha)$, where $\alpha$ denotes the time complexity required for a single run of {\sc Children}$(T,k)$.
-To improve the delay to $O(\alpha)$, we employ the {\em alternative output method\/}~\cite{U.2003}, where we output the children of $T$ after (resp., before) generating all descendants when the depth of the recursive call to $T$ is an even (resp., odd) integer.

 Assume that a volume function $\rho: 2^V\to \mathbb{R}$ is given.
-An algorithm that enumerates all $\rho$-positive solutions in $\MS_k$ is described in Algorithm~\ref{alg:enumalg} and Algorithm~\ref{alg:enumdesc}.
+An algorithm that enumerates all $\rho$-positive solutions in $\MS_k$ is described in Algorithms~\ref{alg:enumalg} and \ref{alg:enumdesc}.
+For the solution output, we employ the {\em alternative output method\/}~\cite{U.2003} to make the delay faster; see lines 5 to 10 in \algref{enumdesc}.
+In this method, for a given solution $T\in\MS_k$, we output the children of $T$ after (resp., before) generating all descendants when the depth of the recursive call to $T$ is an even (resp., odd) integer.
+By this, we can avoid traversing $O(n)$ ancestors of $T$ before we output the next solution; traversing $O(1)$ ancestors is sufficient.